insilicoscientist/researchWork/README.md

 # researchWork

-Collection Python, R, and Shell scripts I have used for data analysis in my research projects
+Collection of Python, R, and Shell scripts I have used for data analysis in my research projects